 Additionally, if you have unpaid rent owed to you at the end of the tax year, you may deduct the unpaid rent from your gross rental income.
 In order to claim unpaid rent, you must have proof that you attempted to collect the rent without success.

-If you sell capital property such as land, jewelry, securities or a range of other items at a loss, you may be able to claim a capital loss on your taxes, however only if you had capital gains in the year.
-If there is no gain in current year, loss can be carried up to 3 years back to the year that had gain, or carried forward indefinitely in anticipation of gain.
+If you sell capital property such as land, jewelry, securities or a range of other items at a loss, you may be able to claim a capital loss on your taxes.
+Capital losses from these properties have to be applied against capital gains from the same categories.
+If there is no gain in current year, loss can be carried back up to 3 years to the year that had gain, or carried forward indefinitely in anticipation of gain.

 Calculating your capital loss is fairly straightforward.
 Simply take the proceeds of the disposition (amount you received), and subtract the property’s adjusted cost base and any expenses incurred in selling it.